 functions of SWI/SNF-family ATPases using epigenomic technologies and developed the ChEC-seq method for mapping of genome-wide protein binding.

 Broadly speaking, Gabe is interested in transcriptional regulation, particularly at the level of initiation.
 He is also interested in the development and application of new epigenomic methodologies for studying transcription and protein binding.

-When not in the lab, Gabe can be found spending time with his wife, Betsy, their cat, Mario, and their toy poodle, Roxy.
+When not in the lab, Gabe can be found spending time with his wife, Betsy, their cats, Mario and Iggy, and their toy poodle, Roxy.
 Gabe and Betsy torture themselves several times a week at Hoosier Crossfit

 .
 Gabe is also an avid guitar player.